Leifhaa/IN4030-oblig-1/README.md

 ## Task 2

-The tests in Tests_task1.cs demonstrates the async sorting method.
+The tests in Tests_task2.cs demonstrates the async sorting method.
 The following table shows the timings when sorting asynchronously.
-(A1 is not included as there's no asynchronious option to sort this)
+(A1 is not included as there's no asynchronous option to sort this)

 - Results for array size 1000: Time usage for different algorithms:  A2(K20) = 0.7923, A2(K100) = 0.6728
 - Results for array size 10000: Time usage for different algorithms:  A2(K20) = 0.6977, A2(K100) = 0.9869